Take a Tour of the Brookwater Golf Course Map and Layout

 A challenging opening hole.
 A medium length par 4 into a valley with a gentle dog leg to the left.
 The tee shot should focus on accuracy with hazards and a deep bunker to the left of the fairway.
 After a good tee shot to the upside, centre-right of the fairway you will be left with a medium length approach to an elevated green.
-The green generally slopes from back to front and there is room to bail out on the right hand side.
+The green generally slopes from back to front and there is room to bail out on the right-hand side.

-Tip – do not leave your approach shot short or the ball will funnel down into the valley a short of the green.
+Hole 1 Golf Tip: Do not leave your approach shot short or the ball will funnel down into the valley a short of the green.

 406m – Par 4

 A fairly long hole up a slight hill, but a very attractive one.
 The drive must be threaded between trees to a shallow undulating valley.
 From there the fairway swings to the left before curving back to the green and the right hand side of the hole is guarded by a wild gully and a very tall tree half way between the landing area and the green.
 This tree can block the direct approach to the green from some parts of the fairway and largely determine the strategy of the hole.